Dr. Matthew Fitzgerald

 Drs.
 Sam Most and Jon-Paul Pepper offer a full spectrum of facial cosmetic procedures to enhance appearance of the face and neck at Stanford Facial Plastic and Reconstructive Surgery.
 Some examples include facelift, eyelid rejuvenation, browlift, rhinoplasty (nose reshaping), and chin augmentation.

 Restoration of facial contour after injury and reconstruction necessitated by removal of tumors in the head and neck region is an area of specialty; in particular, we perform many reconstructions after skin cancer removal.

 Special emphasis is placed upon minimally invasive approaches such as endoscopic surgery, lasers, fillers, fat transfer, intense pulsed light (IPL) and injectables such as botulinum toxin (Botox, Dysport).

 Drs.
-Chris Holsinger, Eben Rosenthal, Lisa Orloff, Michael Kaplan, John Sunwoo, Davud Sirjani, Vasu Divi, Heather Starmer, and Fred Baik offer comprehensive management of tumors of the head and neck region.
+Chris Holsinger, Eben Rosenthal, Lisa Orloff, Michael Kaplan, John Sunwoo, Davud Sirjani, Vasu Divi, Heather Starmer, Fred Baik, and Julia Noel offer comprehensive management of tumors of the head and neck region.
 Some examples include:

 - tumors of the pharynx (throat)